SweepCasinos > Vegas Gems

 • Bejewel Chest: unlocked after 20K Shards (1x buy only).

-• Daily Chest resets every 24 hours, rolling
+• Daily Chest resets every 24 hours

 • Gems Rain drops require your presence (hourly)